BarbaraNyame/BarbaraNyame/README.md

-# 👋🏾 Hi, I'm Barbara Nyame!
+# 👋🏾 Hi, You've reached Barbara Nyame!

 I'm a **GIS Professional and Developer** passionate about maps, data, and building geospatial solutions.
 This is my space to document my projects, experiments, and journey as I grow in the world of **GIS and geospatial technology**.